Cardiff Queen Street railway station: 1973 rebuild

 The station remained fairly unaltered until 1973, when it was completely rebuilt by British Rail.
-The station's overall roof was removed, the original Taff Vale station frontage and booking hall demolished and replaced with a modern structure, and the number of platforms reduced to three: a central island platform and a south facing bay.
+The station's overall roof was removed, and the original Taff Vale station frontage and booking hall was demolished; it was replaced with a modern structure and the number of platforms reduced to three: a central island and a south-facing bay.
 Modern electric lifts were installed to take passengers from the subway to the new platforms.
 On the east side of the station, a large office block called Brunel House was constructed; until 1984, it was the headquarters of the Cardiff division of British Rail's Western Region.

 In 1988, the entrance building was refurbished.
 In March 1990, platform 3 was turned into a through platform.

 In 2005, the station was fitted with new ticket gates, operational when the station is staffed, which allow easier access in both directions.
 In 2006, LED screens replaced the old information display monitors.

 The old station car park is now dedicated for private use by residents of a nearby modern apartment block, The Aspect.